Advanced Academics and Talent Development

 Inspiring High Intellectual Performance and Developing Talents

 Roseville Area Schools is committed to equity, anti-racism, inclusiveness, and asset-based practices for the success of all students in our racially, ethnically, and socioeconomically diverse student population.
-We believe in developing the interests, talents and strengths of all students, with an assurance that historically underserved groups, namely American Indian, Asian, Black, Hispanic, English Learners, and students who qualify for free and reduced meals, are equitably served within talent development and advanced academic programs and services.
+We believe in developing the interests, talents and strengths of all students, with an assurance that historically underserved groups, namely American Indian, Asian, Black, Hispanic, Multilingual Learners, and students who qualify for free and reduced meals, are equitably served within talent development and advanced academic programs and services.

 We offer two programs: